Adam-011/Adam-011/README.md

-- 👋 Hi, I’m @Adam-011
+- 👋 Hi, I’m Adam
-- 👀 I’m interested in ...
+- 👀 I’m interested in a lot
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning German, js and html
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything just hmu
-- 📫 How to reach me ...
+- 📫 How to reach me  if u know u know

 <!---
 Adam-011/Adam-011 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.